-- Initiation: During this phase, the patient and the therapist need to get to know one another.
-Trust must be established so that the patient feels willing to share deep, personal information with the therapist.
-At the same time, the therapist needs to gain a baseline understanding of the individual; why they are looking for counselling, what factors are influencing their desire for treatment, and so forth.
+- Initiation: During this phase, the client and the therapist need to get to know one another.
+Trust must be established so that the client feels willing to share deep, personal information with the therapist.
+At the same time, the therapist needs to gain a baseline understanding of the individual; why they are looking for therapy, what factors are influencing their desire for treatment, and so forth.

 - Middle Stage: This is where the real work of therapy tends to happen.
-The psychodynamic approach teaches that current behaviour is rooted in the past, so the therapist and the patient will spend time examining how the patient was affected by, and reacted to, past situations, and how that might be influencing their behaviour now.
-There is sometimes resistance to treatment and to change during this phase, which the therapist needs to help the patient work through.
+The psychodynamic approach teaches that current behaviour is rooted in the past, so the therapist and the client will spend time examining how the client was affected by, and reacted to, past situations, and how that might be influencing their behaviour now.
+There is sometimes resistance to treatment and to change during this phase, which the therapist needs to help the client work through.

 - Termination Phase: Unlike some therapies, psychodynamic therapy teaches that there is a natural end to when someone needs treatment.
 The client is experiencing wider options in their life choices and their behaviour is no longer so unconsciously rooted in the past.